etransfer/EHPath/README.md

 Citation: Teo, R. D.; Wang, R.; Smithwick, E.; Migliore, A.; Therien, M. J.; Beratan, D. N. Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 2019, 116, 15811-15816.
 Link: https://doi.org/10.1073/pnas.1906394116

-## EHPath multirun
+## EHPath Multirun
-We also created the EHPath multirun package (EHPath_multirun.py), which is an extension of the EHPath program which allows a user to analyze such pathways with a large number of input files.
+We also created the EHPath Multirun package (EHPath_multirun.py), which is an extension of the EHPath program which allows a user to analyze such pathways with a large number of input files.

 A run of EHPath_multirun.py requires a command like the following: